-Drying method determines the structure and the solubility of microfluidized pea globulin aggregates - Archive ouverte HAL Accéder directement au contenu
+Drying method determines the structure and the solubility of microfluidized pea globulin aggregates - Université de Bourgogne Accéder directement au contenu

 Article Dans Une Revue Food Research International Année : 2019